Skip to Content

 Which cameras have Dynamic Range Priority?

-Dynamic Range Priority was first introduced in the X-H1.
-It’s now included in Fujifilm cameras like the X-T3, X-T30, X-Pro3, X100V, GFX, and newer cameras.
+Dynamic Range Priority was first introduced in the X-H1 (February 2018) and is included in all subsequent X and GFX cameras.

 When should you use Dynamic Range Priority and Dynamic Range?